 Prevention & Control: Several parasites and predators feed on bagworms, generally keeping their numbers under control.
 Removal of the egg-containing bags during winter and early spring is a very effective method for preventing problems before the next growing season.
 Once removed, the bags should be destroyed or placed in a deep container, which allows beneficial parasites that may also be present in the bags to escape while retaining the bagworm larvae.

 Spruce Spider Mite: Mites are not insects but are more closely related to spiders.
 Spruce spider mites (Oligonychus ununguis) are serious pests of juniper.
 They are very small and not seen easily with the naked eye.
 They have piercing mouthparts that they use to suck plant sap.
 Their feeding results in speckling (formation of tiny yellow spots) on needles.
 Some needles may turn brown and drop off.
 With heavy infestations, fine webbing may be seen on the plant.
 Several seasons of heavy mite feeding may kill a juniper.
 Although most spider mites increase in numbers during hot, dry weather, spruce spider mites are cool-weather mites.
-Their populations peak during spring and fall, but drop dramatically during the heat of summer when predators feed on them.
+Their population peaks during spring and fall, but drops dramatically during the heat of summer when predators feed on them.

 Control: Naturally occurring enemies of mites include various predator mites, ladybird beetles (ladybugs) and other insects.
 These predators will usually suppress mite populations.
 Since insecticide use kills beneficial predators as well as mites, insecticides should be avoided unless absolutely necessary.
 Misuse of insecticides can result in increased problems with mites by causing the death of natural predators of the mite.
 Miticides, labeled specifically for mite control, are less harmful to beneficial insects.
 Mites can be removed with a strong spray of water, if applied on a regular basis.

 Juniper Scale: Symptoms of juniper scale (Carulaspis juniperi) infestation are very similar to symptoms of spruce spider mite infestation.
 Initially, the juniper appears off-color and infested branches show little growth.
 The needles eventually turn yellow or brown.
 Branches may die back.
 If ignored, juniper scale infestation may kill the plant in two to three growing seasons.
-Signs of the pest include clusters of tiny bumps or scales about 1/8 inch in diameter, especially on the undersides of needles.
+Signs of the pest include clusters of tiny bumps or scales about 1/8-inch in diameter, especially on the undersides of needles.
 Adult females are white at first but turn gray or black later.
 Adult females are mostly flat with a slight volcano appearance, if viewed through a magnifying lens.
 In addition, a shiny, sticky material (honeydew) is often seen on needles of junipers infested with juniper scale.

-Juniper Scale (Carulaspis juniperi)
+Juniper Scale (Carulaspis juniperi).

 Joseph La Forest, University of Georgia, Bugwood.org

-Juniper Scale (Carulaspis juniperi)
+Juniper Scale (Carulaspis juniperi).

 United States National Collection of Scale Insects Photograph Archive, USDA Agriculture Research Service, Bugwood.org